kelrit/mls-protocol/draft-ietf-mls-protocol.md

 struct {
     HPKEPublicKey public_key;
     Credential credential;
+    opaque signature<0..2^16-1>;
 } LeafNodeInfo;

 struct {
-    uint8 hash_type = 0;
+    uint32 leaf_index;
     optional<LeafNodeInfo> info;
 } LeafNodeHashInput;
 ~~~~~

 The `public_key` and `credential` fields represent the leaf public
 key and the credential for the member holding that leaf,
 respectively.
+The signature is computed over its serialized prefix
-The `info` field is equal to the null optional value
+within the `LeafNodeInfo`.
+The `info` field is equal to the null
-when the leaf is blank (i.e., no member occupies that leaf).
+optional value when the leaf is blank (i.e., no member occupies that
+leaf).

 Likewise, the hash of a parent node (including the root) is the hash
 of a `ParentNodeHashInput` struct: